What’s Hair Threading? And Is It Better than Laser Hair Removal?

 While these are some pretty good reasons to concern threading, the treatment still definitely has its cons, including:

 - Hairs can break.
-If hair is broken from an inexperienced threading professional, hair re-growth will show up much quicker.
+If the hair is broken from an inexperienced threading professional, hair re-growth will show up much quicker.

 - It can be hard finding someone who is experienced in hair threading.
 You probably won’t find a salon that does threading in your local neighborhood, since it’s still relatively unknown.

 - Some hair growth is necessary.
-1/16 inch of hair is needed for thread to wrap around the hair.
+1/16 inch of hair is needed for the thread to wrap around the hair.

 - It can’t be performed on the body.
 Because threading is similar to tweezing, it’s best left for facial hair.
 Attempting it on body hair would be far too time-consuming.